Asia shares spooked by U.S. inflation scare, hope for Fed calm

 Yields on 10-year Treasuries steadied at 1.68%, having climbed 7 basis points overnight in the biggest daily rise in two months.
 The yield curve also steepened markedly.

-In the crypto currency space, Bitcoin steadied after sliding more than 10% when Elon Musk tweeted that Tesla Inc has suspended the use of bitcoin to purchase its vehicles.
+In the crypto currency space, Bitcoin steadied after sliding more than 10% when Elon Musk tweeted that Tesla Inc (TSLA.O) has suspended the use of bitcoin to purchase its vehicles. read more

 Brent was off 46 cents at $68.86 a barrel, while U.S. crude lost 47 cents to $65.61.